“What force is behind that plain china off which we dined…” – Virginia Woolf, “A Room of One’s Own”

 plain china has changed over the years, though.
 The anthology now accepts submissions of any literary journal or publication that features undergraduate writing, no longer limiting our submission pool to college-based journals.
 While English majors continue to make up the bulk of our editorial staff, our team has become increasingly interdisciplinary, with a staff including students of literature, writing, journalism, mass communication, psychology, sociology, cinema studies, political science, criminal justice, art history, graphic design, foreign languages, and more.

 In Fall 2018, plain china launched the first issue of Volume VI of the anthology on our new website, plainchina.org.
-Fall 2019 marks the return of the plain china Writing Prizes, modeled after the Bennington Writing Prizes and in honor of plain china‘s ten-year anniversary.
+Fall 2019 marked the return of the plain china Writing Prizes, modeled after the Bennington Writing Prizes and in honor of plain china‘s ten-year anniversary.

 plain china has always been and will continue to be a publication curated by and for undergraduate students.
 Each generation of plain china editors share the common goal of seeking out and publishing the best poetry, fiction and creative nonfiction written by undergraduates.
-In doing so, we hope to capture, define and showcase the undergraduate zeitgeist in literature and art.
+In doing so, we hope to capture, define and showcase the ever-changing undergraduate zeitgeist in literature and art.